fastlane/docs/docs/actions/capture_android_screenshots.md

    @Rule @JvmField
    val localeTestRule = LocaleTestRule()
    ```
-   Important is the `@JvmField` annotation.
-It won't work like that:
+   The `@JvmField` annotation is important.
+It won't work like this:
    ```kotlin
    companion object {
        @get:ClassRule